trethore/jcefmaven/README.md

 Please only report bugs here that are related to the maven artifacts.
 Please report bugs in JCEF/CEF to the [corresponding repository on Bitbucket](https://bitbucket.org/chromiumembedded/).

+## Thanks

+Huge thanks to [Friwi](https://github.com/jcefmaven/jcefmaven) for the original jcefmaven project that paved the way for this repository.